 The appliance is like most modern furnaces; when the thermostat calls for heat, your appliance will automatically light and deliver heat.
-When the room is up to temperature and the thermostat is satisfied, the red call light will go off and the appliance will shut down.
+When the room is up to temperature and the thermostat is satisfied, the red call light will shut off and the appliance will shut down.
+The red call light is located behind the left access panel.